kellygold/alloy-cli/readme.md

   ```bash
   alloy init
   ```
   Initialize the CLI with your Alloy API key.
-This command will prompt you to enter your API key and save it for future requests.
+This command will prompt you to enter your API key and save it for future request.
+It also will create a cli-user with email alloy-cli-user@example.com if one does not already exist

 ### Users